0v3rride/0v3rride.github.io/Posts/Offender-365.md

 * Is there a way to acquire a token via the OAuth flow API with all the necessary scopes to access storage accounts and key vaults—one access token to rule them all?
   * The token should have similar permissions or scopes to the one you get via interactive login using `Connect-AzAccount`.

 Another question I kept asking myself is, can other services or scopes be leveraged in some way within an organization’s tenant?
+It was mentioned during the MCRTP course that others were looking into Intune as something that could be leveraged within a tenant, but I had a different idea.
+What about using the blue team's tools against them?

 ## TLDR
-If you get access to a principal who has the security reader, security operator or security admin Entra role assigned to it, or if you get an access token with the `ThreatHunting.Read.All` (Microsoft Graph Security API) or `AdvancedHunting.Read.All` (Microsoft Threat Protection) API permission/role.
+If you get access to a principal who has the security reader, security operator or security administrator [Entra role](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference) assigned to it, or if you get an access token with the `ThreatHunting.Read.All` (Microsoft Graph Security API) or `AdvancedHunting.Read.All` (Microsoft Threat Protection) API permission/role.
 Then you can see all of the resources deployed in the tenant using the ExposureGraphNode schema in advanced threat hunting.
 These resources include sites, function apps, databases and their respective tables, storage accounts and their respective containers, key vaults, VMs, VNets, public IP addresses and more.
+Also, if you ever have the ability to start live response sessions and are able to do it on a high value machine like a domain controller.
+Then, you're basically `domain admin` and possibly well on your way to escalating to `global administrator`.

 ## Defender 365

 ### MDE Live Response
-What about using the blue team's tools against them?
-Sure, Defender 365 and Microsoft Defender for Endpoint offer some possibilities.
 One aspect is research by Thomas Naunheim titled, [Abuse and Detection of M365D Live Response for privilege escalation on Control Plane (Tier0) assets](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/), which outlines leveraging Defender's live response feature to execute code on endpoints.

+There are mentions of being able to [restrict live response](https://falconforce.nl/microsoft-defender-for-endpoint-internals-0x05-telemetry-for-sensitive-actions/) to certain device groups, but I don't see a way to do that currently.
+This means it's probably more likely than not that an MDE agent is running on high-value machines like domain controllers.
+If you're able to compromise a principal or grab an access token with the necessary permissions (see TLDR) and an MDE agent is running on a domain controller, then you can absolutley copy of NTDS.dit, SYSTEM hive and SECURITY hive with the `getfile` [live response command](https://learn.microsoft.com/en-us/defender-endpoint/live-response-command-examples) and start cracking hashes offline.
+You could also do this for every Windows workstation as well.
+As far as I know live response does not currently work on Linux or MacOS.
+Even though the `security reader`, `security operator`, and `security administrator` roles don’t have expansive, highly privileged permissions like `domain admins` or `global administrators`, they should still be treated with the same regard (in my opinion even more scrutiny should be applied) as the latter, as they can certainly get you there if the opportunity arises.

+### Defender APIs
 The way Microsoft has laid out the APIs within Azure is a bit confusing.
 Even though live response and other features such as advanced threat hunting are all seamlessly accessible within the Defender 365 portal.
 They are in fact accessed through different APIs.
 For example, anything related to machine actions, machine isolation, machine unisolation, running scans, and interacting with live response is all mainly done through the following API - [https://api.securitycenter.microsoft.com](https://learn.microsoft.com/en-us/defender-endpoint/api/exposed-apis-list). `https://<region>.api.security.microsoft.com` also works in place of the previously mentioned API base url.
 In this case, to use the live response feature via this API your [Entra registered app](https://learn.microsoft.com/en-us/defender-endpoint/api/exposed-apis-create-app-nativeapp) needs the [API permission](https://learn.microsoft.com/en-us/defender-endpoint/api/run-live-response#permissions) `Machine.LiveResponse`, which is a permission that lives under the WindowsDefenderATP API within Azure.
 Now, here's the confusing bit.
 If I wanted to access advanced threat hunting via API calls you think it would be done through the same API, right?
 Nope!
 The API for [threat hunting use to be acessible this way](https://learn.microsoft.com/en-us/defender-endpoint/api/run-advanced-query-api), but required the `AdvancedHunting.Read.All` API persmission which lives under the Microsoft Threat Protection API to be granted on the Entra registered app that would use it.
 Since then Microsoft has moved [threat hunting to the Graph API](https://learn.microsoft.com/en-us/graph/api/security-security-runhuntingquery?view=graph-rest-1.0&tabs=http).
 The registered Entra app requires the API permission `ThreatHunting.Read.All` to be granted.
 Let's do a quick recap.

 ### Advanced Threat Hunting